multiverse-os/oht/README.md

 **Accounts** - Accounts based on encrypted assymetric keys.
 Elliptic curve similar to telehash or Bitcoin/Ethereum.
 Some backup system that leverages the DHT would be interesting to experiment with.
 GNUnet naming system or flexibile name system using a variety of existing solutions.

-**Name Resolution** - Name resolution leveraging the oht or an existing name system.
+**Name Resolution** - Name resolution leveraging the oht or an existing name system (GnuNet, Bitcoin/Ethereum)

 **Contact List** - Contact list, optional transversal through contacts network by creating relationship chains (bestFriend.friend.aquaitance).
 Flexible contact meta data to make it easier to extend functionality.